Danganronpa: Trigger Happy Havoc: Gameplay

 The Class Trials occur following the discovery of a dead body.
 Within them, the students discuss amongst themselves who the culprit is.
 With the exception of occasions where the player must answer a multiple choice question or present a piece of evidence, Class Trials consist of four main modes of gameplay: Nonstop Debate, Hangman's Gambit, Bullet Time Battle, and Closing Argument.
 In the Nonstop Debate, characters discuss their thoughts on the case, with potential "weak points" highlighted in yellow.
-During these sections, the player is armed with "Truth Bullets" based on third-person shooter gaming, metaphorical bullets containing evidence relevant to the discussion.
+During these sections, the player is armed with "Truth Bullets" based on third-person shooter gaming: metaphorical bullets containing evidence relevant to the discussion.
 In order to "break" the debate, stopping it from going on indefinitely, the player must find a lie or contradiction amongst the weak points and shoot it with a bullet containing the evidence that contradicts it.
 Players can also silence disruptive purple chatter to earn extra time and utilize a Concentration meter to slow down the conversation and make shots more easily.
-Trials occasionally require the player to absorb one remark and use it as ammunition against another.
+Trials occasionally require the player to absorb a classmate's remark and use it as ammunition against another.
 Hangman's Gambit is a shooting puzzle section in which the player must shoot down specific letters that spell out a clue.
 Bullet Time Battle is a one-on-one debate against another student featuring rhythm style gameplay.
 As the opponent makes remarks, the player must press buttons in time to the beat to lock onto the remarks and shoot them down.
-Finally, Closing Argument is a puzzle in which players piece together a comic strip depicting how a crime went down.
+Finally, Closing Argument is a puzzle in which players piece together a comic strip depicting how a crime occurred.
 The player's Influence amongst the other students is represented by hearts, which is reduced whenever the player makes errors in shooting contradictions or presenting evidence, and is replenished when correct evidence is presented.
 The game ends if the player loses all of their Influence, or if they run out of time during a segment.
 At the end of a trial, players are ranked on their performance, with additional Monokuma Medals awarded for high ranks.

-From the PlayStation Vita version onward the game features an additional School Life mode, based on the Island Mode introduced in Danganronpa 2, which is unlocked after clearing the game once.
+From the PlayStation Vita version onward, the game features an additional School Life mode, based on the Island Mode introduced in Danganronpa 2, which is unlocked after clearing the game once.
 In this alternative mode, Monokuma tasks the students with building several backup units of himself over several days.
 Each day, the player assigns students to scavenge rooms for necessary materials needed to build each concept, keep the school clean, or rest up to recover energy.
 During Free Time, players can either hang out with the other students to unlock skills just like in the main game, or use Trip Tickets earned from completed concepts to take them on trips.